 Other health risks of artificial sweeteners

 You may know that Saccharin (Sweet-n- Low) was the first artificial sweetener and was almost banned in 1977 by the U.S. Food and Drug Administration (FDA) because it caused bladder, uterus, ovary and skin cancers in animals.
-It was kept it on the market but with this warning label: “Use of this product may be hazardous to your health.
+It was kept on the market but with this warning label: “Use of this product may be hazardous to your health.
 This product contains saccharin, which has been determined to cause cancer in laboratory animals.”
-Yet in the late 1990s it was removed because the cancer was only in male rats who have a particular predisposition for these cancers—not people.
+Yet in the late 1990s, it was removed because the cancer was only in male rats who have a particular predisposition for these cancers—not people.
 Despite the claim that there is “no evidence that saccharin causes cancer in humans,” if you know how money drives politics, I am still suspicious.
 How about you?

 Aspartame (NutraSweet, Equal) is the most prevalent artificial sweetener and is also fraught with health risks.
 I am not referring to its rare contraindication for people with phenylketonuria (PKU).
-I am talking about evidence from a study [9] presented March 29, 2014 at the ACC Annual Scientific Session in Washington, D.C., [10] confirming that drinking diet soda sweetened with Aspartame significantly increases heart attack and heart-related death.
+I am talking about evidence from a study [9] presented on March 29, 2014, at the ACC Annual Scientific Session in Washington, D.C., [10] confirming that drinking diet soda sweetened with Aspartame significantly increases heart attack and heart-related death.
 The study, led by Ankur Vyas, M.D., of the University of Iowa, looked at data from the Women’s Health Initiative Observational Study of 59,614 participants.
 Postmenopausal women who consumed two or more diet drinks daily were 30 percent more likely to experience a heart attack and 50 percent more likely to die from heart disease compared to women who rarely consumed diet drinks.
-These women with no previous heart disease were (on average) age 62.8 years and followed for 8.7 years.
+These women with no previous heart disease were (on average) aged 62.8 years and followed for 8.7 years.
 They even adjusted for other cardiovascular risk factors and co-morbidities.

 Add to this the evidence that Aspartame is a neurotoxin—a chemical compound created in a lab that breaks down into formaldehyde, and then oxidized into formic acid in your body.
 Formic acid is the main chemical weapon secreted by ants to protect themselves.

 But the more convincing evidence against this artificial chemical sweetener is that according to some analysts, 75 percent of adverse reactions to food additives reported to the FDA are attributed to Aspartame.
-[11] These include headaches/migraines, dizziness, seizures, nausea, numbness, rashes, depression, irritability, insomnia, hearing loss, vision problems, loss of taste vertigo and memory loss—a total of more than 90 side effects are linked to Aspartame consumption.
+[11] These include headaches/migraines, dizziness, seizures, nausea, numbness, rashes, depression, irritability, insomnia, hearing loss, vision problems, loss of taste vertigo, and memory loss—a total of more than 90 side effects are linked to Aspartame consumption.

 Why don’t we hear about this so we can have fair warning?
 The following may help explain it.
 According to an author, in 1996 Ralph G. Walton, M.D., then chairman at the Center for Behavioral Medicine and Professor of Clinical Psychiatry at Northeastern Ohio University College of Medicine, analyzed 164 Aspartame-related studies from a Medline search.
 He found 74 Aspartame industry-sponsored studies and 90 independent (no industry money) studies.
 Of the 90 independent studies, 83 (92 percent) identified one or more problems with Aspartame—and of the seven studies which did not find a problem, six were conducted by the FDA.
-The problem comes when you consider that a number of FDA officials soon after went to work for the Aspartame industry even these six studies could be in question.
+The problem comes when you consider that several FDA officials soon after went to work for the Aspartame industry even though these six studies could be in question.
 And of the 74 Aspartame industry-sponsored studies, all 74 (100 percent) not surprisingly found no problems with Aspartame.
 [12]

 Sucralose (Splenda) is being touted as the newer, safer artificial sweetener—the FDA points to more than a hundred studies showing it is safe to use and that the rat studies are not significant.
 We suspect Sucralose contributes to tooth decay.
 We do know that it adversely alters gut microflora in rats.
-[13] Also, at high doses Sucralose is toxic to the liver and kidneys, and shrinks thymus glands in rats.
+[13] Also, at high doses, Sucralose is toxic to the liver and kidneys and shrinks thymus glands in rats.

 Even though there are no human studies to prove Sucralose is dangerous, there are also no long-term human studies to prove it is safe—not even one independent study of Sucralose lasting more than six months was done in the first 11 years it was on the market, the largest being 128 people studied for only three months.
 [14] Side effects can be dismissed as a simple “allergy” to Sucralose, which are being collected by the Sucralose Toxicity Information Center.
 These include skin rashes, panic/agitation, dizziness, headaches, numbness, muscle aches, diarrhea, intestinal cramps and swelling.
 Sound familiar?
 I’ll let you decide.